portrait

 Before joining Fraunhofer HHI, and during my bachelor's studies in Microsystems Engineering, I was part of the Sensor Nodes & Embedded Microsystems group at Fraunhofer IZM.
 This experience was invaluable while working on our FantastIC4 low-power neural network accelerator.

-Latest News
+Latest News and Highlights

 Selected Publications and Projects